 Setting up SSL on the CDN

-- You will be prompted to add a new CNAME record to your DNS account with the provided values
+- When choosing "Generate", you will be prompted to add a new CNAME record to your DNS account with the provided values

-- Change Origin Pull Protocol to HTTP only
+- Change Origin > Pull Protocol to HTTPS only

 Verify HTTPS is working

 Your primary page and all assets should now only deliver over HTTPS.
 The following will show you how to verify this is the case.